mcgill-courses/mcgill.courses/README.md

 cargo run -p requirement-parser seed/courses-2025-2026.json
 ```

-Most tools also include a local README with detailed flags, input formats, and
+Each tool includes a local README with detailed flags, input formats, output
-authentication requirements.
+formats, and any authentication requirements.

 ## Deployment